 Right now I’m pinning my hopes on my neighbor, Cambodia, where a feasibility study is currently underway for a monorail in perhaps the best-named capitol on the planet: Phnom Penh.
-Apparently, the Japanese have been invited there to look at building a monorail as a traffic solution for, as noted above, nowhere has monorail been embraced more warmly than by the Japanese.
+Apparently, the Japanese have been invited there to look at building a monorail as a traffic solution for, as noted above, nowhere has monorail been embraced more warmly than in Japan.

 Let’s hope it works in Cambodia.
 Maybe that will convince the Vietnamese to build one here.
-Anything that could potentially carry millions of Vietnamese downtown, quietly and without internal combustion, seems like a good idea to me.
-Personally, I’d be delighted to jump in a nice, smooth monorail at the end of my block on Trường Chinh Street and 20 minutes later find myself debarking inside the Bitexco tower in District 1.
-That’s quick, buy there’s still plenty of time to chow down a Bánh Mì on the way!
+Anything that could potentially carry millions of Vietnamese downtown, quietly and without internal combustion, seems like a good idea.
+Personally, I’d be delighted to jump in a nice, smooth monorail at the end of my block on Trường Chinh Street and, 20 minutes later, find myself debarking inside the Bitexco tower in District 1.
+That’s quick, but there’s still plenty of time to chow down a Bánh Mì on the way!

 Thanks for reading.
 Your comments are very welcome.